Skip to Content

 The Core Program is relevant if you are…

-• Just getting started or new to DEI and racial equity and are looking to build an initial strategy, and the Core Program offers tools to kickstart your journey;
+• Just getting started or new to building an initial strategy to create more inclusive and fair workplaces, the Core Program offers tools to kickstart your journey;

-• Making great progress in your DEI efforts, and the Core Program can help you to strengthen your strategy, refine your initiatives, and accelerate your progress;
+• Making great progress in your efforts to promote inclusion and fairness in your workplace, the Core Program can help you to strengthen your strategy, refine your initiatives, and accelerate your progress;

-• Well on your way and a leader in the DEI space, and the Core Program provides access to a community of like-minded practitioners to network with and share best practices and effective strategies; or
+• Well on your way and a leader in building workplaces that work for everyone, the Core Program provides access to a community of like-minded practitioners to network with and share best practices and effective strategies; or

-• Experiencing a shift in your organization (e.g., a merger or acquisition), and the Core Program can help you refresh your DEI strategy and revitalize your DEI efforts.
+• Experiencing a shift in your organization (e.g., a merger or acquisition), the Core Program can help you refresh your strategy and revitalize your efforts to help ensure every employee has the same level of opportunity and sense of belonging.

 • What are the benefits of joining Expanding Equity?